jheising/HAPI/README.md

 #### GET and CRUD Operations

-URLs for GET and CRUD (CReate, Update, Delete) operations *must* adhere to the following forms:
+URLs for CRUD (Create, Read, Update, Delete) operations *should* adhere to the following forms:

 (Note: spaces have been added for readability)